avlasov-lohika-tix/grpc-kotlin-test/README.md

 ## Description

-The repository shows different examples on how to use GRPC StreamObserver as a request and a response.
+The repository shows different examples of how to use GRPC StreamObserver as a request and a response.

 ## How to run?